 How much is the Disability Grant?

 The amount changes every year.
-From 1 April 2014 the maximum amount of Older Person’s Grant is R1 350 per month.
-But this is calculated on a sliding scale, so that the more someone earns, the less they will get from the grant.
+From 1 April 2017 the maximum amount of Older Person’s Grant is R1 650 per month.
+You could get less, however, as the more you earn the less of the grant you get.

 Who is eligible for the Disability Grant?

 To be eligible for a Disability Grant, the applicant must:

 - have a medical assessment which is no less than three months old which confirms they have a disability in terms of the Social Assistance Act; and

 - be between 18 and 59 years old; and

 - be a South African citizen, a permanent resident or a refugee living in South Africa; and

 - have assets and income that qualify them for being ‘in need’ (see means test below).

 They will not qualify if they refuse to undergo medical treatment or do any work that they could do; or are cared for by an institution wholly funded by the state – e.g. an old age home, psychiatric hospital, prison, or a treatment centre.